Imalent MS18 review (100,000 lumens flashlight)

 Well, the fans are NOT quiet!
 They are very noisy!

-And besides that, the Torx screws are coated with a substance, probably silicon or glue, so you can't easily unscrew them to take off the fan covers.
+And besides that, the Torx screws are filled with a transparent substance, probably silicon or glue, so you can’t easily take off the fan covers.

 In the following pictures, you can see some details and the copper fins on the inside of the head.